Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Approximation Algorithms for -Matching and -Edge Cover

-In this section, we can modify the $O(W m\epsilon^{-1})$ weighted $f$-factor algorithm to work on graphs with general weights.
+In this section, we can modify the $O(W m\alpha(m, n)\epsilon^{-1})$ weighted $f$-matching algorithm to work on graphs with general real weights.
 The modification is based on the scaling framework in \cite{DP14}.
+If the weights are arbitrary reals, we can round them to integers in $[W]$, $W=\mbox{poly}(n)$, with negligible loss in accuracy.
+Thus we can assume without loss of generality that all weights are $O(\log n)$-bit integers.
 The idea is to divide the algorithm into into $L = \log W + 1$ scales that execute Edmonds' search with exponentially diminishing $\delta$.
-The goal of each scale is to use $O(\epsilon^{-1})$ Edmonds' searches to halve the $y$-value of all unsaturated vertices while maintaining a more relaxed version of approximate complementary slackness.
-By manipulating the weight function, Approximate Domination, which is weak at the beginning, is strengthened over scales, while Approximate Tightness is weakened in exchange.
-Assume without loss of generality that $W$ and $\epsilon$ are powers of two.
-We define $\delta_i, 0 \leq i < L$ be the error parameter for each scale, where $\delta_0 = \epsilon W$ and $\delta_i = \delta_{i - 1} / 2$ for $0 < i < L$.
-Each scale works with a new weight function $w_i$ which is the old weight function rounded \emph{down} to the nearest multiple of $\delta_i$, i.e, $w_i(e) = \delta_i \left\lfloor w(e)/\delta_i \right\rfloor$.
+The goal of each scale is to use $O(\epsilon^{-1})$ Edmonds' searches to halve the $y$-values of all unsaturated vertices while maintaining a more relaxed version of approximate complementary slackness.
+By manipulating the weight function, approximate domination, which is weak at the beginning, is strengthened over scales, while approximate tightness is weakened in exchange.
+Assume without loss of generality that $W > 1$ and $\epsilon < 1$ are powers of two.
+We define $\delta_i, 0 \leq i \leq L$ to be the error parameter in scale $i$, where $\delta_0 = \epsilon W$ and $\delta_i = \delta_{i - 1} / 2$ for $0 < i \leq L$.
+Each scale works with a new weight function $w_i$ which is the old weight function rounded down to the nearest multiple of $\delta_i$, i.e, $w_i(e) = \delta_i \left\lfloor w(e)/\delta_i \right\rfloor$.
 In the last scale $W_L = w$.
-We maintain a scaled version of Invariant~\ref{inv:F-approx} at each scale:
+We maintain a scaled version of Invariant~\ref{inv:F-approx}.
+Note differences in the Approximate Domination and Approximate Tightness criteria.